hzla/Pokeweb-Live/README.md

 ## Features

 Pokeweb is currently able to edit map headers, items, personals, level-up learnsets, tm/tutor learnsets, tms, moves, encounters, trainers, evolutions, marts, and grottos, and alternate forms.
+Only supports America/English Roms.

 Can export a custom showdown damage calculator, with trainer names,classes,locations, natures, movesets, and held items, taken from the loaded rom.